You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Remove or relocate any ARIA attribute that isn't in the allowed list.
 If the attribute belongs on a different element within your component, move it there.

 Reconsider the role.
-Sometimes the right fix isn’t removing the attribute but changing the element’s role to one that supports the attribute you need.
-If you want a toggleable control, use
+Sometimes the right fix isn't removing the attribute but changing the element's role to one that supports the attribute you need.
+For example, if you want a toggleable control, use role="switch" or role="checkbox" instead of role="button".

 Consult the ARIA in HTML specification for additional conformance rules about which ARIA attributes are appropriate on specific HTML elements, including restrictions on how elements can be named.